reiddraper/data-traceability/data-traceability.markdown

 ### 1. Snapshotting

 Many of the data sources were updated frequently.
-Web pages, for example, which were crawled for news, reviews, biography information and similarity, are updated inconsistently, and without notice.
+Web pages, which were crawled for news, reviews, biography information and similarity, were updated inconsistently.
 This means that even if we were able to trace a particular datum back to a source, the source may have been drastically different than the time that we crawled or processed the data.
 This meant that we needed to not only capture the